 Increasingly, EMN observer countries, such as Georgia, the Republic of Moldova and Ukraine, are involved in the glossary work.
-With the latest update to Version 9.0, the EMN Glossary now also includes translations of terms into the Georgian language, the Ukrainian language and additions to the Romanian translations.
-This cooperation will be further expanded with the new observer countries Armenia, Montenegro and Serbia.
+With the latest update to Version 10.0, the EMN Glossary now also includes translations of terms into Georgian (language code KA according to ISO 639-1), Ukrainian (language code UK), Croatian (language code HR) and Armenian (language code HY).
+This cooperation will be further expanded with the new observer countries Montenegro and Serbia.

 The EMN Glossary is developed by a dedicated working group which collaborates with the European Commission, EUAA, FRA, FRONTEX and international organisations, such as UNHCR and IOM.
 The EMN also cooperates with EU Council institutions which participate in the EU’s terminology database (IATE – Interactive Terminology for Europe), such as the Council of the EU, the Translation Centre for the Bodies of the EU or the Court of Justice of the EU.
 Each definition in the EMN Glossary has been formulated according to the IATE standard, meaning that they can directly replace the term in any given text.
 Some of the terms with definitions are also included in the IATE database and are thus available to a wider public.